ashcslmn/summary-to-jira-comment/README.md

-> [!IMPORTANT]  This repository is no longer maintained and transferred to Wikteq Team as part of the private extension.
+> IMPORTANT!
+This repository is no longer maintained and transferred to Wikteq Team as part of the private extension.
 Please contact Wikteq Team for more information.

 # Send Page Summary to Jira Comment